 Being a little bit of a geek, I decided to build this website to help any of you who were looking to find the perfect floating fishing base to get off the bank and into the beautiful lakes, rivers and coastline that our amazing country has to offer.

-If you are an impulsive person who trusts the hours and hours (literally hundreds) of research that I have done, then…
+If you are an impulsive person who trusts the hours and hours (literally thousands) of research that I have done, then…

 No matter who you are, your needs are going to be different from the next persons, so one thing I found super helpful when I was trying to decide which kayak to buy was to consolidate all the information into one giant table.

 Next I used filtering and sorting functions in Excel to help me rearrange the data so I could see the real best kayaks.
 The pick of the bunch so to speak.

 To summarize the whole process, I’ve copied the top kayaks from my personal research document into this website.

 You can click here to jump to it (or just keep scrolling down the page a little further).

 To make things super useful for you, you can not only sort any of the columns, you can also filter the table by entering your own criteria in the search box.

 Budgets are important, so when I was looking at these, I put each make and model into a price bracket.
 Roughly, the prices of the models are indicated by: